 Königssee is a mountain lake in the municipality of Schönau am Königsee and is located in the Berchtesgadener Land National Park.
 Situated at an altitude of 600 meters, the lake is the place of interest in Berchtesgadener Land and one of the most beautiful natural highlights in Germany.
 Such a highlight is of course well visited, but still worth it.

 The Königssee offers you emerald green, clear water and lies embedded in the surrounding mountain landscape like a fjord.
 You can take boat trips, go hiking and take a refreshing dip in Königssee in the summer.
-We were there in the pandemic year 2020 and found the landscape just incredible.
+We found the landscape just incredible.

 Eibsee at the foot of Zugspitze is one of the most beautiful mountain lakes in Germany.
 Here, too, you are simply enchanted by the sight of the green-turquoise shimmering water.
 The Eibsee is also one of the most popular hotspots for Instagram photos.
 However, as with the other destinations on this list, we would advise you to simply look for beautiful motifs yourself instead of taking the same photo as everyone else.